KaushikRaghuNimmagadda/midterm/README.md

 * a.
 If a parameter key called `sheet` is included in the request, then the information should be added to the sheet with that name.
 (If this sheet does not exist yet, your script should programmatically create it.)
 Otherwise, if the `sheet` parameter is not included, it should post the information to the default sheet called "Sheet1".

 * b.
-The top row of each sheet should be include headers for the data.
+The top row of each sheet should include headers for the data.
 The first header should be "Timestamp", and the subsequent headers should be added programmatically from the parameter keys.
 For example, if you pass the parameter (`...?batteryPercentage=80&kwhPrice=15.41`), then you should have headers that include at least "Timestamp", "batteryPercentage", and "kwhPrice".
 If any of these headers does not yet exist, it should be added by your script to the first empty column.

 * c.
 New data should be added to first empty row (i.e. just below the old data) with the values in the appropriate rows (as labeled by the headers above).

 **Please include the web app URL in comments at the top of your Apps-Script, and please make sure to include both the Sheet and Apps-Script in your submission folder.**

-# Problem 2: CAN-bus OBD-II Queries
+# Problem 2: OBD-II Queries

 You want to use a low-cost CAN-bus reader to query relevant vehicle information through [OBD-II PID](https://en.wikipedia.org/wiki/OBD-II_PIDs) requests.
 To make sure you understand the command syntax, you decide to first query the available [Mode 1 PIDs]() on your own car.

-To do this, you have setup a web app that can send CAN commands to your car, and then returns the CAN response.
+To do this, you have setup a web app that can send CAN commands to your car, and then returns the CAN responses.
 To simplify the format, your web app commands and responses will always start with a 0-bit followed by an 11-bit address followed by 8 bytes of data.
 So all commands and responses will be (12+8\*8)=76 bits long.
 Note that the appropriate 11-bit address for all OBD-II queries is `7DF` in hexadecimal, and a single query may return zero, one, or more responses. (* Note that it may help to look at the [example PID queries and responses information here](https://en.wikipedia.org/wiki/OBD-II_PIDs#CAN_.2811-bit.29_bus_format)*)

-** The URL for the simulated OBD system is: goo.gl/ , and you can based your queries as a 76-bit binary string (i.e. 76 zeros or ones)**
+** The URL for the simulated OBD system is: goo.gl/ , and you can base your queries as a 76-bit binary string (i.e. 76 zeros or ones)**

-** Note that a single PID query may return zero, one, or more response.
-Zero means the methods is not supported; one means that only one ECU replied; more than one means that more than one ECU replied.**
+** Note that a single PID query may return zero, one, or more responses.
+Zero means the method is not supported; one means that only one ECU replied; more than one means that more than one ECU replied.**

 Please write a python script that can performs the following actions: